 The state of the overland mail from Cape Town was frequently a cause for complaint.
 On the 12th February, 1846, one such complaint was voiced in the Herald as follows:

 It was not only the state of the mail after its overland journey that drew vociferous complaints; it was also the delays in delivery which raised the ire of residents.
-It was now becoming a frequent occurrence owing to numerous causes.
-Whereas when the mail service was first instituted, delays in delivery were accepted as the norm, with a regular “professional” service being implemented, the standards anticipated, nay demanded, by the residents was raised.
+These were becoming frequent for numerous reasons.
+Whereas when the mail service was first instituted, delays in delivery were accepted as the norm, with a regular “professional” service being implemented, the standards anticipated, nay demanded, by the residents were raised.

-In one instance, the post from Port Elizabeth to Grahamstown was detained by upwards of fourteen hours.
+In one instance the post from Port Elizabeth to Grahamstown was detained by upwards of fourteen hours.
 It left the Bay on Friday evening at six o’clock but the following morning the bags were brought in from a short distance outside the town where they had been retrieved from a drunken post boy.
-This courier in a state of complete intoxication, having fallen from his horse, and had then fallen asleep by the roadside leaving the mail bags in the middle of the track.
+This courier in a state of complete intoxication, had fallen from his horse and then fallen asleep by the roadside leaving the mail bags in the middle of the track.
 With brandy and wine being cheap, alcohol abuse was rife amongst the working classes as was evidenced by the number of taverns operating in the seedier parts of town such as Strand Street.